auth0/docs/articles/libraries/lock/v10/customization.md

 #### authButtons {Object}

-Allows the customization of the custom oauth2 login buttons.
+Allows the customization of buttons in Lock.
 Each custom connection whose button you desire to customize should be listed by name, each with their own set of parameters.
 The customizable parameters are listed below:

-- **displayName** {String}: The name to show instead of the connection name.
+- **displayName** {String}: The name to show instead of the connection name when building the button title, such as LOGIN WITH MYCONNECTION for login).
 - **primaryColor** {String}: The button's background color.
 Defaults to "#eb5424".
 - **foregroundColor** {String}: The button's text color.
 Defaults to "#FFFFFF".
 - **icon** {String}: The URL of the icon for this connection.
 For example: "http://site.com/logo.png".